ghomem/viraly/README.md

 * plot with active cases, new cases, recoveries an deaths
 * plot with acumulated cases and acumulated deaths
+* plot with the usual SIR variables: Susceptible, Infected and Removed (Recovered or Dead)
 * plot with comparison of models: exponential, logistic and epidemic (with fixed recovery time) and epidemic2 (with gaussian recovery time)

 **Disclaimer:**